zzw0109/LLM_demo/README.md

     ```bash
     python3 src/main.py
 ```
-    This will output the classification results to `src/results/follow_up_results.txt`.
-All application logs will be saved to `app.log` in the root directory.
+    This will output the classification results to `results/follow_up_results.txt` and shortened notes to `results/shortened_notes/`.
+All application logs will be saved to `logs/app.log`.
 It will also download the TinyLlama model the first time it runs.

 3.  **Launch the Streamlit Application:**
     To view the results in a web browser, run the Streamlit app: